abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 identity around them—becoming this or becoming that—and doing what we might be doing if we were engaged in worldly careers.
-The idea is to pick up all of these things, use them, develop skills, but do this for the purpose of maintaining community life, offering service, and really looking at how to keep on giving up self identity and a sense of self-importance in the same process.
+The idea is to pick up all of these things, use them, develop skills, but do this for the purpose of maintaining community life and offering service, as well as for the purpose of learning how to give up self identity and a sense of self-importance within this same process.
 Little by little, bit by bit, with this process we’re realizing that there really isn’t any “me” here who’s doing all of this.
 We are using skills to develop the Eightfold Path, to encourage each other, and to contribute to Saṅgha harmony.
 Gradually this process supports us in developing the insight into who we are not.

 # Remembering to Loosen Up